stuart-park/Intern-Tensorflow_Tutorial/README.md

 # Kaggle Competition
 ## Overview
-1. Competition: Cassava Leaf Diease Classification
+**Competition:** Cassava Leaf Diease Classification <br>

-2. Objective: To classify each cassava image into four disease categories or a fifth category indicating a healthy leaf
+**Objective:** To classify each cassava image into four disease categories or a fifth category indicating a healthy leaf

 ## Code Description